-Galaxy evolution is largely determined by the balance between how a galaxy accretes material from its environment and how energetic process in a galaxy expel matter back into its surroundings.
+Abstract of the project: Galaxy evolution is largely determined by the balance between how a galaxy accretes material from its environment and how energetic process in a galaxy expel matter back into its surroundings.
 Accretion leads to the formation of new stars and the growth of the central massive black hole (BH).
 In return, the energy released by star formation and nuclear activity (AGN) can drive strong outflows of gas, profoundly affecting the gaseous medium in and around a galaxy.
 This mechanism of energy feedback is now a key ingredient in models of structure formation.
 However, its implementation is still largely ad hoc and far from realistic.
 Thus, the fundamental question of how galaxies form and evolve cannot be solved without better observational constraints on how this complex interplay between accretion and outflows works.

 Observations of radio AGN suggest that this type of active nucleus can play an important role in feedback.
 Their large jets and lobes can efficiently couple with the ISM/IGM and transport energy to large distances, preventing gas from cooling and, therefore, providing a self-regulating mechanism for gas accretion.
-This proposal has received funding to set up a science team dedicated at explore the full impact of radio AGN on galaxy evolution.
-The possibility of making a major breakthrough in this field has become possible thanks to two new and revolutionary radio facilities: the LOw Frequency ARray (LOFAR), now in its commissioning phase, and the focal-plane array system Apertif to be installed on the Westerbork Synthesis Radio Telescope (WSRT).
+This proposal requests funding to set up a science team dedicated at explore the full impact of radio AGN on galaxy evolution.
+The possibility of making a major breakthrough in this field has become possible thanks to two new and revolutionary radio facilities: the LOw Frequency ARray (LOFAR), now in its commissioning phase, and the focal-plane array system Apertif to be installed on the Westerbork Synthesis Radio Telescope (WSRT) in 2013.
 Both instruments use state-of-the-art technology and innovative approaches in all aspects of observing, calibration, processing and data exploitation.
 They are among the most exciting pathfinders geared towards the realization of Square Kilometer Array (SKA).